 |---|---|---|---|

-Enterprise metric licensing is attractive because it eliminates the need to track individual users — but it creates automatic cost escalation tied to business growth.
-The most dangerous trigger is M&A: acquiring a company with 3,000 employees immediately increases your employee-based licence obligation, even if the acquired company uses a completely different ERP system and none of those employees will ever access JDE.
-Oracle's contract language typically counts all employees of the licensed entity and its subsidiaries — not just JDE users.
-Negotiate "JDE-active employees only" language and define acquisition grace periods (90–180 days to assess and true-up) in any enterprise metric contract.
+The most dangerous trigger is M&A. Acquiring a company with 3,000 employees immediately increases your employee-based licence obligation.
+Even if the acquired company uses a completely different ERP system and none of those employees will ever access JDE.
+Oracle's contract language typically counts all employees of the licensed entity and its subsidiaries.
+Not just JDE users.
+Negotiate "JDE-active employees only" language and define acquisition grace periods of 90 to 180 days to assess and true-up in any enterprise metric contract.

 | Component | Pricing Model | List Price | Legacy vs Modern Impact |